warren-bank/mirror-XMail-mail-server/Readme.txt

 	# make -f Makefile.lnx		( Linux )
 	# make -f Makefile.sso		( Sun/Solaris - You need GCC to build on Solaris )
+	# gmake -f Makefile.bsd		( FreeBSD - You need GCC and GMAKE to build on FreeBSD )

 	will build XMail and tools executables.
 	As soon as the project reach a higher maturity I plan to supply a configure script.